 In many cases the source tracks pointed to by the 'ditk' track reference are not intended for display.
 When a track is not intended for display, track_in_movie shall be equal to 0 for that track.

 The visual output of a derived sample is the output from the last derivation operation in the sample.
 If there is no derivation operation, an empty derived sample (i.e. sample size of 0) is equivalent to an empty edit, i.e., there is no visual output from the derived immersive track at that time.
+If a derived immersive track has an input track that is associated with other tracks in collection to carry immersive content (e.g., V3CD or G-PCC) and transforms them into same immersive types (i.e., V3CD to V3CD or G-PCC to G-PCC), then its output track or tracks after applying derivation operation(s) in the derived immersive track will carry output immersive content in the same track encapsulation manner.
+[Ed.
+Note (MPEG#137): this preceding paragraph doesn’t seem consistent with derived track principle since the ouput after applying derivation operation(s) of a derived track cannot be a track, but is a frame or sequence of frames]

 Using derived immersive tracks, it is possible to build either a chain of derivation operations on one single derived immersive track or a hierarchy of multiple derived immersive as well as visual tracks when they are used as an input to another derived immersive or visual track.
 The latter should only be used when each derived immersive or visual track in the hierarchy is also needed on its own.